Hg347/ctf-rush/Readme.md

 ## How to contribute?
 Feel free to contact the maintainers via email as published on GitHub.
 For more details, see [contribution guide](./Contribute.md).

+### Development Environment

+#### Web Server

+We use [Laravel Homestead](https://laravel.com/docs/12.x/homestead) as development environment for the web server part.

+- Linux, Apache, MySQL, PHP (LAMP)
+- Laravel PHP framework
+  - LiveWire

+#### Mobile Client

+We use [Flutter](https://flutter.dev/) as development environment for a mobile app running on iOS and Android.

+- cross-platform app with Flutter